scssyworks/argon-formatter/README.md

 # Argon Formatter

-A universal library for formatting currency values.
-This is a <b>fork</b> of <a href="https://github.com/smirzaei/currency-formatter">Smirzaei's</a> currency-formatter.
+Argon Formatter is universal currency formatter.
+This is a <b>fork</b> of <a href="https://github.com/smirzaei/currency-formatter">Smirzaei's</a> currency-formatter except that it provides UMD and ESM builds.

-Install
+## Install
-=

 ```bash
 npm install argon-formatter --save
 ```

-Basic Usage
+## Basic Usage
-=

-By specifying the currency code
+Using currency code

 ```js
 import * as argonFormatter from 'argon-formatter';